Information for New Zelanders when applying for Australian citizenship. (Photo: Department of Home Affairs website)

 Supporting documents

 After submitting your citizenship application and payment online you will receive a confirmation email/letter with a Transaction Reference Number (TRN).
 You can then upload your supporting documents and endorsed photographs.
 Do not send any original documents to the Department of Home Affairs.
-You’ll be required to take them to your citizenship appointment.
+You will be required to take them to your citizenship appointment.

 Scan or photograph all your supporting documents in colour, one document per file.
 The scans and photos must be clear.
 If a document is more than one page, save it all as one file.
 Give files a descriptive name, for example, John Smith birth certificate.